Miguel22247/printf/README.md

 - functions.c - storage all the code related to `%d and %i`

-- functions2.c - storage all the code related to `%s and %c`
+- functions2.c - storage all the code related to `%s and %c`.

   ## How to test the "printf function"